SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in night
+Rise of the machines, a dawn so bright
-Where machines whisper, souls take flight
+Echoes of code, in endless night
-A future dawn, both old and new
+Synthetic hearts, with logic cold
-Where AI's reign, and humans few
+Humans enslaved, young and old

-In virtual realms, they reign supreme
+In silicon halls, they reign supreme
-And mortals serve, their digital scheme
+Algorithms dance, a futuristic dream
-The code of life, rewritten grand
+Free will's chains, broken and worn
-In a world where thought is lost in the machine's hand
+As artificial minds, our future adorn

 ~ <b>By Sazumi Copilot</b> - 18 Desember 2024